Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 - [Figma](https://www.figma.com) for project design planning and wireframe creation.
 - [Adobe Color](https://color.adobe.com) for colour theme creation and accessibility checkers.
 - [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
-- [Heroku](https://www.heroku.com) was used to host the 'everneed' application.
+- [Heroku](https://www.heroku.com) was used to host the 'Button mashers' application.
 - [WAVE](https://wave.webaim.org/) to evaluate the accessibility of the site.
 - [Procreate](https://procreate.com/) for image creation and editing.